Jahia/widen-asset-picker/doc/en/picker.md

 #### Configuration
-config is done in the [hidden.widenPicker.jsp][hidden.widenPicker.jsp].
+The configuration is made in the [hidden.widenPicker.jsp][hidden.widenPicker.jsp].
-Read the config variable declare in the file jahia.properties (cf. [prerequisites]).
+First, we read the variables declared in the file jahia.properties (cf. [prerequisites]).

 ```jsp
 <%